 In January 2026, Cloudflare acquired the Astro Technology Company, the team behind the Astro web framework.
 This is a different layer of the stack, closer to Vercel’s ownership of Next.js than to analytics, but the structural pattern is the same: absorb an adjacent tool into the platform so that developers never leave it.

 The edge-hosting market has performance dynamics that favor the bundlers.
 Cloudflare Pages scored a median global TTFB of 28ms in a March 2026 comparison, compared to 180-450ms for traditional shared hosting.
 Vercel scored 8.7/10 for Next.js and React hosting in the same comparison, against Cloudflare Pages at 9.1/10 (note: this comparison carries medium confidence).
-When the hosting layer is this fast, adding analytics at the edge rather than through a third-party script is a performance argument as much as a privacy one.
+When the hosting layer is this fast, routing analytics through a first-party endpoint rather than a third-party tracker is a performance argument as much as a privacy one.
+(The same edge-runtime economics drive the Fluid Compute versus Cloudflare Workers comparison on the compute side.)

 Bundled vs. best-of-breed: the coexistence that proves the limit